Code-Institute-Submissions/AdventureCall/testing/testing.md

 Overall the testers thought that the main objective of the first user story was met as the game was enjoyable to workout and the little fireworks gif at the end provided a nice bookend to the experience.

-After the intial tests I found that it was a bit more intuitive to hit enter to start the initial game after typing in your name so this funtionality was added into the game to improve user experience.
+After the intial tests I found that it was a bit more intuitive to hit the enter key to start the initial game after typing in your name so this funtionality was added into the game to improve user experience.

 Below are some gameplay screenshots including the final fireworks sequence.